Chicken Tikka Kebabs – a make-ahead friendly bbq dish!

-These kebabs are not only low-calorie and light, but they are also a great prep-ahead dish as an easy, family and friend’s get-together dish.
-The tikka masala-spiced yoghurt marinade tenderises the chicken and improves the flavour after several hours of chilling.
-The chicken is threaded onto skewers, together with capsicum pepper, pineapple and onion pieces.
-These are cooked either under a grill, over a BBQ or on a griddle in under 20 minutes.
+These chicken tikka kebabs are not only low-calorie and light, but they are also a great prep-ahead dish as an easy, family and social get-together dish.
+The tikka masala-spiced yoghurt marinade tenderises the chicken and improves the flavour.
+The longer it marinades, the more flavour develops, so plan ahead if you are after more intense flavours.

 Chicken Tikka Kebabs

 - Food processor, or